Richmond-area Fourth of July guide

 Henrico County Red, White and Lights 2022

-Henrico’s Red, White and Lights is bringing bands, kids activities, the Richmond Symphony and a laser show to Henrico County’s Crump Park for a family-friendly celebration.
-Featuring food trucks, a kids zone, live music from Soul Expressions and Mountain Highway, and more.
+Henrico County’s Red, White and Lights will bring bands, kids activities, the Richmond Symphony and a laser show to Crump Park for a family-friendly celebration.
+Featuring food trucks, live music from Soul Expressions and Mountain Highway, and more.
 The No!
 BS Brass band will join the Richmond Symphony for a performance, followed by a laser light-show set accompanied by the Richmond Symphony.
-Gates open at 4 p.m., laser light show at 9:15 p.m.
-Crump Park, 3400 Mountain Road. https://henrico.us/calendar/red-white-and-lights-2022/
+Gates open at 4 p.m.; laser light show starts at 9:15 p.m.
+Crump Park, 3400 Mountain Road.
+Free admission. https://henrico.us/calendar/red-white-and-lights-2022/

 Ashland Fourth of July Parade and Celebration